 Children of addicted or alcoholic parents show lower abilities to control their feelings and behavior.
 Child of addicted or alcoholic parents have a higher risk of being neglected or abused.
 Children that have substance abusing parents are more likely to have conduct or mood disorders, and are more likely to develop substance abuse issues of their own.

 A parent’s substance abuse is a serious issue that needs to be addressed in your divorce or custody case.
-If you have a case involving substance abuse, contact the attorneys at KHM Law to help develop an appropriate parenting and treatment plan to keep the kids safe and get the family health.
+If you have a case involving substance abuse, contact the Colorado Springs divorce attorneys at KHM Law to help develop an appropriate parenting and treatment plan to keep the kids safe and get the family health.